doem97/openai-proxy/README.md

 # OpenAI-Proxy

-Distribute your OpenAI API keys to your team members and control the usage for each API key.
+Distribute API access to your team members while keep your api key protected, and control the usage for each team member.

 # Installation